boppreh/steamgrid/README.md

 5. Run `steamgrid` and wait.
 No, really, it's all automatic.
 Not a single keypress required.
     * *(optional)* Append `--steamgriddb <api key>` if you've generated one before.
     * *(optional)* Append `--igdb <api key>` if you've genereated one before.
+    * *(optional)* Append `--types <preference>` to choose your preferences between animated steam covers or static ones Available choices : `animated`,`static`.
+Default : `static`.
+You can input both of them in order to fallback to the second option if it doesn´t found any results for the first one by separating entries with a comma.
+(Example : `animated,static` will result in animated covers being downloaded.
+If they´re none, it will search results for static one instead.
+    * *(optional)* Append `--styles <preference>` to choose your preferences between the different covers styles from steamgriddb.
+Available choices : `material`,`white_logo`,`alternate`,`blurred`,`no_logo`.
+Default: `alternate`.
+You can also input multiple choices in the same manners of the `--types` argument.
 6. Read the report and open Steam in grid view to check the results.

 ---